rhymix/rhymix/README.md

 # English
 [![Rhymix](https://cloud.githubusercontent.com/assets/8565457/12881857/7c3e69d6-ce90-11e5-94dc-8a592cf9ab7d.png)](https://www.rhymix.org)

-Rhymix is a content management system (CMS) for anyone who wants to create independent homepages to express themselves and grow their communities easily and freely.
+Rhymix is a content management system (CMS) for everyone who wants to create independent homepages to express themselves and build their communities easily and freely.

-Rhymix is a project to fork [XpressEngine](https://www.xpressengine.com) version 1.8 and is free software that anyone can use for free and participate in.
+Rhymix is a fork of [XpressEngine](https://www.xpressengine.com) version 1.8 and is free software that anyone can use for free and participate.

 Rhymix is a combination of "rhyme" in the sense of "making a poem, adjusting the sound", and "remix" in the sense of "combining, changing".
 Rhymix cheers everyone who freely creates and/or assembles new things in the Internet space by combining various software and contents.